sts10/sts10.github.io/_posts/2022-07-13-securedrop-docs-contribution.markdown

 Thus, 3 words is a little dicey, 4 feels better...

+If we 20x the assumed guesses per section to 4.2 million guess per second, we get 27.6 years for 4 words, 214 millennia for 5 words.

-In the end, I stuck by my recommendation of 7 words: I figured _I_ didn't want to be the reason one of these encrypted drives gets cracked.
+In the end, I stuck by my recommendation of 7 words.
+I figured _I_ didn't want to be the reason one of these encrypted drives gets cracked.
 I think you'd want more user stories to make a call on whether the trade-off between security and convenience is worth knocking this down to 6 or 5 words.
 And obviously it'd be easy to tweak the number of the recommendation in the documentation.
 I'm proud that I got the ball rolling, and was able to do a little light forensic work that I _hope_ isn't too off-the-mark.

 ## The end result